 - Ch 2, 1 hdc in each stitch across.
 Turn.

 - Repeat the last step 3 more times.

 - Using a measuring tape, measure how many stitches per inch.
 It round to nearly ¼ inch.

 - Using that number how many stitches you had in an inch, times by the width you want.
 If you get a number with a decimal point, round to the nearest whole number.

-The larger the hook you use, the less stitches you will have to do across a row.
-It’s something to consider for time and effort with your afghan.
+The larger the hook you use, the fewer stitches you will have to do across a row.
+It's something to consider for time and effort with your afghan.